axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/combined.md

 You need an Ethereum RPC endpoint to listen for events from Ethereum chain and send events to Ethereum.
 This can be an [Alchemy](https://www.alchemy.com/overviews/private-rpc-endpoint), Infura or any other Ethereum RPC endpoint.

 ### Private keys
-Generate two private keys as described in [Generate keys](./../generate-keys.md):
+Generate three private keys as described in [Generate keys](./../generate-keys.md):
+* One key for the validator
-* One key for the bridge voter (if you're a governor)
+* One key for the bridge voter
 * One key for the bridge operator

 ### System requirements
-Recommended system requirements for running a bridge operator on the mainnet:
+Recommended system requirements for running a validator node on the mainnet:
 * 8-core CPU
 * 32 GB RAM
 * 700 GB high-speed SSD